Defending your property

 - vegetation that needs to be managed, and the best way to do this

-You can also learn what you must do as a minimum to reduce the effects of bushfire on your property in Prepare your house and property.
+You can also learn what you must do as a minimum to reduce the effects of bushfire on your property.
+See how to prepare your property.

 Understanding how a fire behaves in your environment will help you to better prepare.